tleecsm/VoVTCG/www/data/cards.md

 ## <b>Garrison</b>
 ### <i> Fortification, Melee</i>
+ - Rank: T
- - Life: 8
+ - Life: 7

-Whenever you recruit a leader to a recruitment rail that shares a lane with this fortification, you may recruit a unit with the same attribute(s) to the same recruitment rail for -1 Cost.
+Whenever you recruit a leader to a recruitment rail that shares a lane with this fortification, the next unit you recruit with the same attribute(s) to the same recruitment rail gains -1 Cost.
 <br>

 ##### ALP.MEL.028